“Parenting” series: (post 3 of a series of 4)

 This means that the teaching of Proverbs 23:13-14 is not that spanking automatically leads to a child’s salvation.
 Instead, the teaching is that children who are spanked correctly tend to grow up and live longer lives than children who are never spanked.
 Think of it this way: When a parent refuses to spank a child and break that child of its inborn rebelliousness, that little rebel grows up to become a big rebel, and big rebels tend to live sin-shortened lives.

 Big rebels rob banks and get killed in shootouts.
 Big rebels commit murder and are put to death in gas chambers.
 Big rebels become alcoholics whose livers and hearts become ravaged with the adverse effects of alcoholism.
 Big rebels become smokers whose lungs become blackened and damaged.
 Big rebels become drug addicts whose days are shortened by harming their bodies through drugs.
 Big rebels become sexually promiscuous and fall victim to sexually transmitted diseases.
 In all these examples and others we could mention, we see that unbroken rebels stand a very good chance of somehow shortening their days through some kind of sin.

-I’m not trying to be overly dramatic, but something very important happens when a parent either spanks or refuses to spank.
-What happens is: One of two categories of “seed” is planted in the child’s life, seed that will produce a harvest the parent will one day have to reap.
-Rebels tend to make their parents’ last years troubled ones, years filled with regret.
+I’m not trying to be overly dramatic here, but something very important happens when a parent either spanks or refuses to spank.
+One of two categories of “seed” is planted in the child’s life, seed that will produce a harvest the parent will one day have to reap.
+First, rebels tend to make their parents’ last years troubled ones, years filled with regret.
 Why?
 It’s because those parents planted the wrong type of “seed” by refusing to spank.
-On the other hand, obedient children tend to make their parents’ last years good ones, years filled with peace.
+Second, obedient children tend to make their parents’ last years good ones, years filled with peace.
 Why?
 It’s because those parents planted the right type of “seed” by spanking.